beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 using `getaddrinfo()` with the `AI_CANONNAME` flag.)

-`gethostbyname()` takes a string like "www.yahoo.com", and returns a `struct hostent` which contains tons of information, including the [ix[IP address]] IP address.
+`gethostbyname()` takes a string like "www.yahoo.com", and returns a `struct hostent` which contains tons of information, including the IP address.
 (Other information is the official host name, a list of aliases, the address type, the length of the addresses, and the list of addresses---it's a general-purpose structure that's pretty easy to use for our specific purposes once you see how.)

 `gethostbyaddr()` takes a `struct in_addr` or `struct in6_addr` and brings you up a corresponding host name (if there is one), so it's sort